Constitutive Manifold Neural Networks: Stochastic heat transfer

 i.e.

-In this manner, we satisfy the first and second requirements.
-To satisfy the third requirement, we adopt the scaling-rotation metric for the Fréchet mean, the generalised definition of the mean commonly used on the SPD manifold.
+In this manner, stochastic variability can be incorporated in the material tensor by accounting for the uncertainty in both $\varEigVal(\varEvent)$ and $\varEigVec(\varEvent)$.
+Thus, regardless of the choice of distributions for these elements, the first and second constraints on the material tensor are inherently satisfied.
+To satisfy the third requirement, we adopt the scaling-rotation metric for the Fréchet mean as described in \cite{shivanand_stochastic_2024}, the generalised definition of the mean commonly used on the SPD manifold.
 For further details, the reader is referred to \cite{feragen_geometries_2017, shivanand_stochastic_2024}.